AmazingAng/WTF-Solidity/Languages/en/11_Modifier_en/readme.md

 ## Summary
-In this lecture，we introduced constructor and modifier in `solidity` and learned an `Ownable` contract which controls contract privilege.
+In this lecture, we introduced constructor and modifier in `solidity` and learned an `Ownable` contract which controls contract privilege.